awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/disassociate-repository-association.md

 1. In the navigation pane, choose **Repositories**\.

+1. Do one of the following:
-1. Choose the radio button next to the repository you want to disassociate\.

-1. Choose **Action**, then choose **Disassociate repository**\.
+   +  Choose the radio button next to the repository you want to disassociate, then choose **Disassociate repository**\.
+   +  Choose the association ID of the repository you want to disassociate\.
+On its **Repository** page, choose **Disassociate repository**\.
+With this option, you can view details about your repository before you disassociate it\.

-## Disassociate a repository in CodeGuru Reviewer \(AWS CLI\)<a name="disassociate-repository-association-cli"></a>
+## Disassociate repository in CodeGuru Reviewer \(AWS CLI\)<a name="disassociate-repository-association-cli"></a>

- For information about using the AWS CLI with CodeGuru Reviewer, see the [CodeGuru Reviewer section](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/codeguru-reviewer/index.html) and [disassociate\-repository](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/codeguru-reviewer/disassociate-repository.html) in the *AWS CLI Command Reference*\.
+ For information about using the AWS CLI with CodeGuru Reviewer, see the [CodeGuru Reviewer section of the AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/codeguru-reviewer/index.html)

-**Disassociate a repository**
+**Disassociate a repository association**

-1. Make sure that you have configured the AWS CLI with the AWS Region where you created the repository association that you want to disassociate\.
+1. Make sure that you have configured the AWS CLI with the AWS Region in which you want to create your code reviews\.
 To verify the Region, run the following command at the command line or terminal and review the information for the default name\.

    ```
    aws configure
    ```

+    The default Region name must match the AWS Region for the repository in CodeCommit\.

 1. Run the disassociate\-repository command specifying the Amazon Resource Name \(ARN\) of your associated repository\.

    ```
-   aws codeguru-reviewer disassociate-repository \
+   aws codeguru-reviewer disassociate-repository --association-arn arn:aws:codeguru-reviewer:us-west-2:123456789012:association:repository-association-uuid
-       --association-arn arn:aws:codeguru-reviewer:us-west-2:123456789012:association:repository-association-uuid
    ```

 1. If successful, this command outputs a [https://docs.aws.amazon.com/codeguru/latest/reviewer-api/API_RepositoryAssociation.html](https://docs.aws.amazon.com/codeguru/latest/reviewer-api/API_RepositoryAssociation.html) object with a state of `Disassociating`\.